cancel

 Bruce_B

-1. Follow the steps in this article to ensure there is no general scanning issue.
+1. Follow the steps in No asset created for scanned computer or device to ensure there is no general scanning issues.

 2. Make sure that TCP port 135 is closed on the device, as having this port open will cause the device to be identified as a Windows computer.
 Windows computers are not scanned via SNMP.